-The GORE® TAG® Thoracic Branch Endoprosthesis is an implantable branched stent graft designed for branched TEVAR of the descending thoracic aorta requiring placement into an area of the arch that includes the left subclavian artery.
+The GORE® TAG® Thoracic Branch Endoprosthesis (TBE) is an implantable branched stent graft designed for branched TEVAR of the descending thoracic aorta requiring placement into an area of the arch that includes the left subclavian artery in patients who are at high risk for debranching subclavian procedures.
 It consists of at least two components which line the thoracic aorta and the left subclavian artery.
 The devices allow blood to flow into the left subclavian artery and the rest of the aorta while preventing blood from flowing to the affected area and does not require an open surgical procedure.
 The device extends from the left subclavian artery, including a portion of the aortic arch, to the descending thoracic aorta.